Kummer Rigidity for Hyperk\"ahler Automorphisms: Preliminaries on Hyperk ahler Manifolds and their Dynamical Structures

 \section{Preliminaries on Hyperk\"ahler Manifolds and their Dynamical Structures}

-Hyperk\"ahler manifolds are rich in structures, which leads us to introduce various notations and list basic facts that are required to study them.
+Hyperk\"ahler manifolds are rich in structures, which lead us to introduce various notations and list basic facts that are required to study them.
 This section is devoted to that purpose.